Skip navigation

 If you have an Order from the Royal Court (Family Division) and an earlier Petty Debts Court Judgment in relation to arrears of maintenance, contact the Greffier for guidance on how to apply to the Court for an ongoing wage arrest against the Defendant.
 This could prevent you from having to take them to Court again in the future.
 The Greffier can give you the forms required to do this.

-The Greffier will set a date for your case to be heard, take payment of your Court fee if you cannot pay online, and will post your summons to the Defendant (for eviction cases, see evictions guidance regarding personal service).
+The Greffier will set a date for your case to be heard and will post the Summons to the Defendant (for eviction cases, see evictions guidance regarding personal service).

 If the Defendant pays the sum claimed before the Court date, you must immediately contact the Greffier so that the case can be removed from the list.